matthewdeanmartin/matthewdeanmartin/README.md

 ### 👋

 I am Software Developer currently in (greater) Washington, DC.
-I used to code all the time in .NET, now I code all the time in python.
+I'm a tech lead at a big organization in DC.

-I care a lot about build scripts and deployment pipelines.
+I code a lot in python and I care a lot about build scripts and deployment pipelines.

 📬 My social media